-A wedding in Italy is an occasion to for the whole family and our wedding and honeymoon specialists know how to cater to satisfy the whim and wont of every one involved, including you!
+A wedding in Italy is an occasion for the whole family.
+Our wedding and honeymoon specialists know how to satisfy the desires of everyone involved, especially you – after all, this is your dream wedding in Italy.
 Is there a better way to make lifelong memories than to begin your life together with a wedding in Italy?

 Our wedding specialists and planners will inspire and excite you with a bespoke programme for your wedding in Italy from fully catered day for all your family and friends, including ceremony, to an intimate event with those only closest to you.

-There’s Fairytale Wedding & then there’s Italian Wedding
+There’s a Fairytale Wedding & then there’s an Italian Wedding

 A Wedding in Italy often mean a choice between a Catholic church wedding and a civil service in a town hall.
 A few cities also have Protestant churches.
 In Italy, marriages are also often held in a private location, such as a villa or palazzo.
 A dedicated wedding planner will take the strain of coordinating the ceremony, reception, flowers, music, make-up artist, hairdressing, photography and even the love nest.

 They will help you create your vision and allow you to follow your heart.
-If that means getting married in a Sicilian castle or celebrating in a conical trullo in Puglia, so be it.
-The trend for quirky locations is in your favour.
-A classical Venetian wedding followed by traditional Dolomiti ski break for a honeymoon is a case in point.
+If that means getting married in a Sicilian castle or celebrating in a conical trullo in Puglia, so it shall be.
+The trend for quirky wedding locations is in your favour.
+A classical Venetian wedding followed by a traditional Dolomiti ski break for a honeymoon is a case in point.

 A wedding in Rome is a magical event.
 The Eternal City boasts not just three town halls but also the right to stage civil ceremonies in the ancient Caracalla Baths or at the Campidoglio, overlooking the Roman Forum.
 Tying the knot in the city’s lovely Villa Borghese Gardens is also an option.

-For loves of sun and sea the chic island of Capri makes a great choice.
+For lovers of sun and sea, the chic island of Capri makes a great choice.
 Civil ceremonies take place overlooking the picturesque Piazzetta, or even under the shimmering emerald light of the Blue Grotto, reached only by boat.

 Sardinia also has charming location, as well as incredible food and wine for your guests.
 Weddings can be held in the quaint walled city of Alghero.
 Naturally, all your wedding arrangements can be dealt with by a wedding planner, who will help with everything from the ceremony and legal side to the reception, flowers, photographer, and even the cake.